realnifty/regex-tutorial/regex.md

 # Regex Tutorial

-This is an in depth explanatation of the use of Regular Expressions or RegEx.
+This is an in depth explanation of the use of Regular Expressions or RegEx.
 I will be using the following regex for the purposes of explaining each components function.
 ```
 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/